maciejmikosik/quackery/main/doc/tutorial.md

 ### collection contract

 Quackery has built-in contracts for various types of `Collection`.
-This means that if you implement your own collection, you don't have to write any tests at all.
+This means that if you implement your own collection, you don't have to write those tests at all.
+Just write tests for functionality that makes your collection unique.

 Collection contracts are customizable so you can choose what features you expect from implementation.